Boston Cream Pie

 3. In a small bowl, combine flour and baking powder.
 Stir flour mixture into the chocolate mixture just until combined.
 Stir in nuts and milk chocolate pieces (batter will be thick).
 Spread in prepared pan.
 Bake for 25 minutes or until top is set but still soft.
 (A toothpick inserted in center will come out slightly gooey.)
 Cool on a wire rack.
 Cut into bars.
 Makes 16 brownies.

-Tip: The secret to fudgy brownies is to make sure you don’t overcook them.
-For easy clean up, line the baking pan with foil, leaving an overhang on two opposite sides.
+parchment, leaving an overhang on two opposite sides.
 Butter the foil.
 When brownies are baked and cooled, lift out the foil along with the slab of brownies.
 Remove foil and cut brownies.

 Leave a Reply